Email FacebookTwitterMenu burgerClose thin

 Share

-A Certified Regulatory and Compliance Professional (CRCP) is a credential offered by the FINRA Institute at Georgetown that focuses on U.S. securities regulation and compliance practices.
-The CRCP program is designed for compliance, legal and regulatory professionals working in financial services.
+The FINRA Institute at Georgetown offers a Certified Regulatory and Compliance Professional (CRCP) designation that focuses on U.S. securities regulation and compliance practices.
+The CRCP program mostly serves compliance, legal, and regulatory professionals working within the financial services.
 It covers a mix of legal theory and practical application, including ethics, risk management, and enforcement trends.

 What Is a CRPC?

-The CRCP designation is structured to provide a broad understanding of the financial regulatory landscape, with an emphasis on how rules are applied in real-world business settings.
+The CRCP designation provides a broad understanding of the financial regulatory landscape.
+It specializes in the application of rules in real-world business settings.
 Rather than focusing solely on technical rules or procedures, the program explores how compliance intersects with business strategy, ethics, and decision-making.

 The Financial Industry Regulatory Authority (FINRA) offers the CRCP in partnership with Georgetown University’s McDonough School of Business.
 FINRA previously administered the credential through a partnership with the Wharton School of the University of Pennsylvania.

-The program introduces participants to case studies, regulatory frameworks and evolving industry practices, giving them context for how regulations are interpreted and enforced.
+The program introduces participants to case studies, regulatory frameworks and evolving industry practices.
+This gives them context for how regulatory bodies interpret and enforce the rules.
 The goal is to help professionals not only understand the rules but also anticipate how regulatory bodies might respond to specific conduct or systemic issues.

 Graduates often use the credential to build credibility within compliance departments, legal teams and executive roles that require an in-depth grasp of regulatory risk.
 It is particularly relevant for those working in broker-dealers, investment firms, or any organization under FINRA’s jurisdiction.